artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 console.log("Hello, " + danger)
 ```

-This extra `: string` allows the reader to be certain that `name` will only be a string.
+This extra `: string` allow the reader to be certain that `name` will only be a string.
 Annotating your variables
-also allows TypeScript to check this for you.
-This is _very_ useful because keeping track of changes like the type
+also gives TypeScript the chance to verify this for you.
+This is _very_ useful because keeping track of changes
-of value in a variable seems easy when it's one or two, but once it starts hitting the hundreds, that's a lot to
+like the type of value in a variable seems easy when it's one or two, but once it starts hitting the hundreds,
-keep track of.
-Types help programmers be more confident about their code because types catch mistakes.
+that's a lot to keep track of.
+Types help programmers be more confident about their code because types catch
+mistakes.

 Simply speaking, we call these annotations "Types".
 Hence the name <i>Type</i>Script.
 The tag-line for TypeScript
 is "JavaScript which scales" which is a statement that these extra type annotations allows you to work on bigger